lucasjoliveau/doc/fr/legal/terms/partnership.md

 ### 1.4.3.
 4.3 Partner Recognition

-ODOO will promote « Official Partners » on the Odoo Partners list on odoo.com.
+ODOO will promote « Official Partners » on the Konvergo ERP Partners list on odoo.com.

-ODOO grants PARTNER, on a non-exclusive basis, the right to use and reproduce the ODOO Partner logo of the corresponding partnership level, and the « Odoo » name in relation to this partnership agreement.
+ODOO grants PARTNER, on a non-exclusive basis, the right to use and reproduce the ODOO Partner logo of the corresponding partnership level, and the « Konvergo ERP » name in relation to this partnership agreement.

 Each Party undertakes to respect all the rights of the other Party in all the